shanusaras/Smartcart_Retail_Analytics/README.md

 - Visualize key business KPIs through interactive Power BI/Tableau dashboards
 - Automate data ingestion, transformation, and analytics workflows for scalability

+## Data Source & Ethical Considerations

+This project uses anonymized e-commerce transaction data for educational and demonstration purposes.
+Key points to note:

+- **Data Anonymization**: All personally identifiable information has been removed
+- **Ethical Web Scraping**: Data collection follows ethical guidelines including:
+  - Respect for robots.txt rules
+  - Rate-limited requests
+  - No collection of personal or sensitive information
+- **Purpose**: Strictly for educational and portfolio demonstration
+- **Attribution**: Proper attribution given to data sources in compliance with terms of use

+For detailed scraping methodology and ethical considerations, see the [web-scraping/README.md](web-scraping/README.md)

 ---

 ## Tech Stack